 Certain Plan investments are shares of mutual funds and common/collective trusts managed by an affiliate of the Charles Schwab Trust Company.
 Charles Schwab Trust Company is the trustee as defined by the Plan and, therefore, these transactions qualify as party-in-interest transactions.
-Administrative expenses paid by the Plan to the trustee totaled \$41,230 for the year ended December 31, 2012.
-The Hudson Global stock fund and member loans are also assets that qualify as party-in-interest transactions.
-The Plan's investment in the Hudson Global stock fund, which principally invests in the Company's common stock, was \$3,584,129 and \$4,306,295 as of December 31, 2012 and 2011, respectively.
+The expenses of administering the Plan are paid by the Company except for certain trustee and investment management fees which are charged to the Plan.
+Administrative expenses paid by the Plan to the trustee totaled \$33,548 and \$41,230 for the years ended December 31, 2013 and 2012, respectively.
+The Hudson Global Stock Fund and member loans are also assets that qualify as party-in-interest transactions.
+The Plan's investment in the Hudson Global Stock Fund, which principally invests in the Company's common stock, was \$2,594,068 and \$3,584,129 as of December 31, 2013 and 2012, respectively.